Tim Scott, the only Black Republican in the Senate, enters the 2024 GOP primary

 On his listening tour, Scott said that between the ages of 7 and 14, he “kind of drifted,” failing world geography, civics, English and Spanish in his freshman year of high school.
 But through the “tireless” encouragement of his mother and mentor, the late John Moniz, a Chick-fil-A manager, Scott says he was able to graduate from Charleston Southern University.
 He would eventually open his own insurance agency affiliated with Allstate.

-Scott credits Moniz with teaching him that anyone can “succeed beyond their circumstances” if they take responsibility for themselves.
+Scott credits Moniz with teaching him that anyone can “succeed beyond their circumstances” if they take responsibility for themselves – a message he repeated in North Charleston.

-“In today’s culture of victimhood, it seems nobody wants to be responsible for themselves,” Scott said earlier this month.
-“My mentor literally taught me that if you take responsibility for yourself, that in that mirror you see the problem, but in that same mirror, you find the promise.”
+“John taught me that anyone, from anywhere, at any time, can rise above their wildest expectations and imagination,” Scott said after giving roses to Moniz’s widow and his own mother at the beginning of his speech.
+“But first, I had to take responsibility for myself.
+He told me in the most loving way possible to look in the mirror and to blame myself.”

 Scott’s political career began in 1995, when he ran in a special election to the Charleston City Council, winning a seat he would keep for nearly 15 years.
 After one term as a state lawmaker, Scott won a US House seat representing South Carolina’s 1st district.